proxyagent/SCJingleConverter/README.md

 The code was compiled and deployed on Windows 10 using Qt 5.12.12 (MinGW 7.3.0 64-bit).

-No changes were made to the codebase / GUI.
+No changes were made to the SCJingleConverter code / GUI.